Evatt Journal, Vol. 3, No. 1, January 2003

 The coming war

-It's unanimous!
-Australia's opposition parties are united against the troop deployment.
-Read the statements by the ALP, the Greens, the Democrats, and the ACTU.
+Statements by the ALP, the Greens, the Democrats, and the ACTU. [read more]

 Ireland loses the plot